 Stand across the street and look up to see the cafe apartments!

-Around the corner from the Bitexco Tower is the cafe apartments—an entire apartment building turned into cafes with balconies highlighting each cafe, so visit both while you’re in that area.
-We didn’t even eat at a cafe (we had just finished lunch somewhere else and Adam was already buzzed from his 3rd coffee of the day), but it was still something to see!
+Around the corner from the Bitexco Tower is the cafe apartments—an entire apartment building turned into cafes with balconies highlighting each cafe, so visit both while you’re in this part of the city.
+We didn’t even eat at a cafe (we had just finished lunch somewhere else and Adam was already buzzed from his 3rd coffee of the day), but it was still something unique to see!

-We came around the corner while walking trying to find the Cafe Apartments and thought our pin was in the wrong place – Apple Maps and Google Maps both said we were standing right next to it but we couldn’t see the building.
-It turns out that the ground floor is a massive bookstore, so you’ll need to cross the street to actually see the cafe apartments.
+As we searched for the Cafe Apartments, we happened to come around the corner next to them while thinking that our pin was in the wrong place – Apple Maps and Google Maps both said we were standing right next to it, but we couldn’t see the building.
+The ground floor is a massive bookstore, so you’ll need to cross the street to actually see the cafe apartments.
 Here’s the location on Google.

 We figured it out eventually… Here’s a complete guide to the cafe apartments.
 The only thing we learned from the locals is that the elevators can get busy at meal times, so if the elevator is free, take it up, but choose the stairs on the way down.